J4spurr/J4spurr/README.md

 Hi its me j4sper!
 rando online!

-DNI TIKTOK FREAKS!.. or just don't interact if all you say is nonsense slangs or if you are just plain stupid We all can be stupid! (we are human) but I mean.. the people who just are rude, ignorant, make bad decisions, closed-minded, problematic..
+ Don't interact if all you say is nonsense slangs or if you are just plain stupid We all can be stupid! (we are human) but I mean.. the people who just are rude, ignorant, make bad decisions, closed-minded, problematic..
 YOU KNOW WHAT I MEAN!